Connect with others who understand.

 People with hepatitis C virus (HCV) infections are more likely to develop SMZL.
 About 1 out of 5 people with SMZL are infected with HCV.
 Autoimmune disorders may also increase risk.
 However, most people with HCV or autoimmune conditions don’t develop SMZL.

 SMZL may not always cause symptoms right away.
-About 1 out of 4 people do not have symptoms, especially when SMZL is still in its early stages.
+About 1 out of 4 people don’t have symptoms, especially when SMZL is still in its early stages.
 Eventually, most people with SMZL develop splenomegaly (an enlarged spleen).
 Splenomegaly can cause:

 • Pain in the abdomen or left shoulder